-Grace Packer Murder: Mother Sara Packer And Boyfriend Charged In Rape, Strangulation And Dismemberment Of Teen Girl
+Grace Packer Murder: Mother Sara Packer And Boyfriend Charged In Rape, Strangulation And Dismemberment Of 14-Year-Old Girl

 The office of the Bucks County District Attorney announced that 44-year-old Jacob Sullivan of Horsham, and Sara Packer, 41 have been arrested in connection with the death of 14-year-old Grace Packer of Abington Township.
 The authorities allege that the two suspects are believed to have been a part of a rape-murder fantasy that the mother and her boyfriend had shared.
 Sullivan told the detectives on the case that Sara Packer had been complicit in the killing of her daughter, a suspicion which they had held previously.

 NBC Philadelphia reported that approximately three hours after Sullivan’s arrest, Packer was also arrested.
-Packer is currently out on bail but the two will face charges of homicide, kidnapping, unlawful restraint, possessing instruments of crime, endangering the welfare of a child, abuse of a corpse, simple assault, tampering with physical evidence and conspiracy to commit rape.
+Packer is currently out on bail, but the two will face charges of homicide, kidnapping, unlawful restraint, possessing instruments of crime, endangering the welfare of a child, abuse of a corpse, simple assault, tampering with physical evidence and conspiracy to commit rape.

-Following a suicide attempt by the two murder suspects on December 30, Sullivan confessed to medical personnel who then contacted the authorities and the truth was revealed.
+Following a suicide attempt by the two murder suspects on December 30, Sullivan confessed to medical personnel who then contacted the authorities, and the truth was revealed.

 "A rape-murder fantasy": Mom's boyfriend arrested in Abington teen Grace Packer's death, mom still suspect.
 Details: https://t.co/Xtyj0SF47t